Who Is Whoopi Goldberg?

 Medical Marijuana Business

-In March 2016, Whoopi announced she was launching a medical marijuana startup aimed to help women with menstrual issues.
+In March 2016, Goldberg announced she was launching a medical marijuana startup aimed to help women with menstrual issues.
 The brand, "Whoopi and Maya," is in collaboration with co-founder Maya Elisabeth, who is also founder of another medical cannabis brand, Om Edibles, started in 2008.

-Whoopi's desire to stake her claim in the booming marijuana industry was due to her long-term experience with painful menstrual cycles.
+Goldberg's desire to stake her claim in the booming marijuana industry was due to her long-term experience with painful menstrual cycles.
 She's professed that marijuana was the only way she could find relief.

 In 1973, Goldberg married her former drug counselor, Alvin Martin.
 The couple had one daughter, Alexandrea, and divorced in 1979.